DataCurationNetwork/data-primers/SPSS Data Curation Primer/SPSS-data-curation-primer.md

 e.
 The data dictionary can be displayed as a .pdf file, or listed under "variable" section if the digital repository provides such capability.

 f.
-The data dictionary can also be represented as XML using IBM created dictionary schema (http://xml.spss.com/spss/data/dictionary-1.0.xsd).
+The data dictionary can also be represented as XML using IBM created [dictionary schema](http://xml.spss.com/spss/data/dictionary-1.0.xsd).
 The dictionary schema is an XML representation of the data dictionary (See Appendix E).

 # Tutorials